aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/paragraph-features-supported-on-opendocument-import/_index.md

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |
 |Shading |Yes | | |
-##### **Asian Typography**
+## **Asian Typography**
 Asian Typography settings is fully supported during conversion.
-However there is currently no API to access or modify these settings.
+However, there is currently no API to access or modify these settings.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |